wolsongis/my_resume/index.md

 **Panthers and Wildlife Crossings**
 <br>
 <br>
-Collaborative project which examines the relationship between wildlife crossings, average daily traffic counts, and Florida panther deaths in the Florida Panther Focus area of southern Florida.
-Ultimately attempts to determine the effectiveness of wildlife crossings in preventing panther-vehicle collisions, as well as identify suitable locations for future construction of wildlife crossings.
+Collaborative project presented through Esri's StoryMaps which examines the relationship between wildlife crossings, average daily traffic counts, and Florida panther deaths in the Florida Panther Focus area.
+Ultimately attempts to determine the effectiveness of wildlife crossings in preventing panther-vehicle collisions through analysis in ArcGIS, as well as identify suitable locations for future construction of wildlife crossings.
 <br>
 <br>
 [ArcGIS StoryMap Link](https://storymaps.arcgis.com/stories/14334dcd6def4cf79809cc1f2a910949)